Lambeth Research Degrees in Theology - LRDT

 Any Topic

-It is possible to undertake research in any area of theology and 24religious studies for an MPhil or a PhD within the LRDT.
+It is possible to undertake research in any area of theology and religious studies for an MPhil or a PhD within the LRDT.
 This is with the proviso that the Academic Board is able to appoint a suitably qualified supervisor.
 LRDT has no teaching staff of its own, but we recruit supervisors from throughout the British Isles.
 Arrangements for supervision reflect the standards and practices of the higher education sector.
+For more guidance, please read the LRDT Research Parameters.

 Focus